pkozul/ha-floorplan/README.md

       last_motion_class: last-motion
 ```

-The remainder of the file is where you add your groups.
+The remainder of the file is where you add your floorplan groups.
+These floorplan groups are not to be confused with [Home Assistant entity groups](https://home-assistant.io/components/group) that are used to combine multiple entities into one.

 ```
       groups:
 ```

-You need to place each of your entities into a group, since configuration is performed at a group level.
-The groups can be given any name, and have no purpose other than to allow for configuration of multiple items in one place.
+You need to place each of your entities into a floorplan group, since configuration is performed at a floorplan group level.
+The floorplan groups can be given any name, and have no purpose other than to allow for configuration of multiple items in one place.

+If you've already created some Home Assistant entity groups, you can actually include those groups (i.e. `group.kitchen_lights`) in the flooorplan group, rather than explicity including each entity individually.

 Below are some examples of groups, showing how to configure different types of entities in the floorplan.